 Further to this, we will also welcome all residents, and especially those who have been adopted, fostered or in care, as a way of supporting a positive identity and personal development.
 Life history work was originally developed for engagement and support of those adopted or in care, to foster a sense of belonging and identity.

-Through these guided session, participants and carers will receive resources, and reminiscence training and activities to support their own life history development and that of their area, as well as materials to make creative life history books which will be compiled to capture memories and stories about a person’s life, significant especially for older people experiencing a change in circumstances, the onset of Dementia or as a memory of a life lived in East Brighton.
+Through these guided sessions, participants and carers will receive resources, sound recordings to encourage reflection and memory exploration, and reminiscence training and activities to support their own life history development and that of their area, as well as materials to make creative life history books which will be compiled to capture memories and stories about a person’s life, significant especially for older people experiencing a change in circumstances, the onset of Dementia or as a memory of a life lived in East Brighton.

 Young people from carer or fostering, who have felt isolated and marginalised, will be able to find support within our groups, discussing their own experiences with other participants.